-In a recent landmark judgement dated December 21, 2015, the Spanish Supreme Court has held that banks are responsible, together with the promoters, to the refund of amounts anticipated by home buyers in case the latter fail to deliver the properties on timely basis.
+In a recent landmark judgement dated December 21, 2015, the Spanish Supreme Court has held that banks must refund the off-plan developments deposits in Spain paid by would-be home owners.
+Thus, the banks – together with the promoters – must refund the amounts anticipated by home buyers in case the latter failed to deliver the properties on timely basis.

 In accordance with the Spanish Law (Law 57/1968), housing developers receiving funds on deposit for housing had the legal obligation to put them in a specific account and provide their clients with a bank guarantee.
 The guarantor would then be liable for the return of the deposits in case the developer failed to deliver the house within the agreed time.

 The reality is that this obligation was generally breached by the promoters.
 Among other reasons, because most of the buyers were unaware that they had the right to demand this guarantee.
 In the great crisis of 2008, most of the promoters went bankrupt or disappeared, leaving unfinished promotions and being unable to repay the advances received.
 Their clients lost all the money and only had a claim against the promoters.
 This claim could only be exercised in an insolvency proceeding.
 Since clients were ordinary creditors that could only recover what was left after other privileged (Tax Office and employees) or secured creditors (banks) were fully paid, the likelihood of getting anything meaningful was small.